adrianeyre/pre-course/Week1/Git/Git-Help.md

 git checkout -b (branch) = Create a branch and move to it

 git checkout master = Go back to the master branch

+git merge (new branch) = Merge new branch to the master branch

+git branch -d (branch) = Delete branch

+git branch -D (branch) = Delete branch even if it hasn't been mereged

 ### Stash local changes without commiting